How many private renters are there in Hillingdon?

 Do private landlords in Hillingdon have to get a licence?

-All councils in England and Wales require landlords to license larger Houses in Multiple Occupation, but Hillingdon Council operates no additional or selective licensing schemes, as more and more London boroughs now do.
+All councils in England and Wales require landlords to license Houses in Multiple Occupation.
+Hillingdon Council also operates an additional licensing scheme across parts of the borough.
+Check the map to see if licensing applies to your home.

 Does Hillingdon Council run a non-profit letting agency for private renters?